 In March of 2019, as they have done several times over Parker’s career as Billy Elliot, the Fullmores temporarily moved from their California home to another part of the country — in this case Florida — so that Parker could again play the title role in the musical.

 According to Ann-Marie, this time around the rehearsal period, which began on April 4th, would be for a shorter period of time — three weeks.
-She said it’s been their experience, that for most of the previous productions in which Parker has played Billy, rehearsals have taken place over an 8-10 week period, at least for the principal child actors.
+She said it’s been their experience that for most of the previous productions in which Parker has played Billy, rehearsals have taken place over an 8-10 week period, at least for the principal child actors.

 In Winter Garden, rehearsals over the three weeks were 6-11 pm Tuesday through Friday and Saturday and Sunday from 1-10 pm, with Mondays off.

-The final performance at the Garden Theatre was on 2-Jun-2019 and marked Parker’s very last time playing the role of Billy, just over three years on from his first performance in the role.
+The final performance at the Garden Theatre was on 2-Jun-2019 and marked Parker’s very last time playing the role of Billy, just over three years after his first performance in the role.
 Parker has loved being back on stage in the role that he’s coveted from a very young age.